 Here, you will find a slightly larger fishing village than the previous one, with strikingly colored Rorbuer located next to flakes – wooden structures that can be found all over which are used for drying cod during the months of January to April.

 If you follow the King Road for another 15 minutes, you will arrive at the village with the shortest name in the world, Å, where the E10 road ends.

 There are countless places to enjoy the Northern Lights.
 However, it is difficult to find similar conditions as in the Lofoten Islands.

-If you are planning to travel to Lofoten in winter to see the Aurora Borealis, I suggest you read this article first about when and where to see the Auroras Borealis.
+If you are planning to travel to Lofoten in winter (the best time to see Northern Lights), I suggest you to learn how to predict them.

 The best place to see Northern Lights in Lofoten are those beaches facing north that we will see below: